 – Materials: ping pong balls

 – Method: Scouts divide into two teams and take their positions at each side of a 6-foot table.
 A ping pong ball is placed in the center, and each team tries to blow it off the table on their opponents side.
 If it goes off the ends, it does not count, but is put back in the center again.
-The game soon develops strong lungs, but needs composure just as much because the best player is the one who can blow without laughing at the faces of those opposite him as they blow.
+The game soon develops strong lungs, but needs composure just as much because the best player is the one who can blow without laughing at the faces of those opposite them as they blow.
 It is best to play kneeling or sitting round the table.

 – Variation: A more complicated way for five players on a team is to have a goal at each end marked on the table.
 Both teams select a goalkeeper, two forwards, stationed at the other end to blow into the enemy’s goal, and two backs to pass the ball to their forwards.